 The College regards punctuality as essential and views parental support in this matter as key.
 Procedures are in place to monitor pupil punctuality and to deal with persistent lateness.
-A pupil will, in the first instance, be issued with a 1⁄2 hour Friday morning detention or in the case of Sixth Form lose a 'free' period.
+A pupil will, in the first instance, be issued with a 1⁄2 hour Friday morning detention.
 Failure to address the matter will thereafter result in the detentions outlined above.